humdrum-tools/humdrum-documentation/guide/ch21/index.md

 to be escaped.

-In order to search for such picardy thirds, we should translate each input file to the `**deg` representation, and then search for raised mediants immediately prior to a double bar:
+In order to search for such picardy thirds, we should translate each input file to the <span class="rep">deg</span> representation, and then search for raised mediants immediately prior to a double bar:

 ```bash